-The Richmond Electricians' Joint Apprenticeship Training Commitee (RJATC) was created nearly 74 years ago as a joint training program between the Atlantic Coast Chapter of the National Electrical Contractors Associationa (NECA) and the International Brotherhood of Electrical Workers (IBEW) Local Union 666, aimed at training the best electrical workers the industry has to offer.
+The Richmond Electricians' Joint Apprenticeship Training Commitee (RJATC) has been a Registered Apprenticeship since 1946.
+It is a joint training program between the Atlantic Coast Chapter of the National Electrical Contractors Associationa (NECA) and the International Brotherhood of Electrical Workers (IBEW) Local Union 666, aimed at training the best electrical workers the industry has to offer.

 The RJATC is part of the largest apprenticehsip and training organization of its kind in the United States, the electrical training ALLIANCE (ETA), which has trained over 350,000 apprentices to journey worker status through local affiliate programs throughout the country.